 - If you are taking a salt substitute that has potassium in it, a potassium-sparing diuretic, or a potassium product, talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with Astagraf XL may either raise the chance of an infection or make the vaccine not work as well.
+Use with Astagraf XL (tacrolimus extended-release capsules) may either raise the chance of an infection or make the vaccine not work as well.

 - The chance of skin cancer may be raised.
 Avoid lots of sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.

-- Very bad and sometimes deadly holes in the GI (gastrointestinal) tract have happened with this medicine.
+- Very bad and sometimes deadly holes in the GI (gastrointestinal) tract have happened with Astagraf XL (tacrolimus extended-release capsules).
 Talk with the doctor.

-- A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with Astagraf XL.
+- A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with Astagraf XL (tacrolimus extended-release capsules).
 Call your doctor right away if you have signs like feeling confused, lowered alertness, change in eyesight, loss of eyesight, seizures, or very bad headache.